 - First-party cookies

 The HTTP request for any web page contains details about the browser and the computer making the request, such as the hostname, the browser type, referrer, and language.
 In addition, the DOM of most browsers provides access to more detailed browser and system information, such as Java and Flash support and screen resolution.
 Analytics uses this information in constructing reports like the Map Overlay, Browser, and Referring Sites reports.
-Analytics also sets and reads first-party cookies on your visitors' browsers in order to obtain visitor session and any ad campaign information from the page request.
+Analytics also sets and reads first-party cookies on your users' browsers in order to obtain user session and any ad campaign information from the page request.
 The Google Analytics Tracking Code also reads the double-click cookie to inform Google Analytics for Display Advertisers.

 When all this information is collected, it is sent to the Analytics servers in the form of a long list of parameters attached to a single-pixel GIF image request.
 The data contained in the GIF request is the data sent to the Google Analytics servers, which then gets processed and ends up in your reports.
 Here is an example of only a portion of a GIF request: